tobyhodges/studious-happiness/episodes/31-cmd-line.md

 > is being imported or run as a script.
 {: .callout}

-So let's add the main part of our script to a section which identifies the program as being called from the command line.
+Let's add the main part of our script to a section which identifies the program as being called from the command line.

 ~~~